Kevin Patullo

-Kevin Alan Patullo (born July 14, 1981) is an American football coach who is the pass game coordinator for the Philadelphia Eagles of the National Football League (NFL).
+Kevin Alan Patullo (born July 14, 1981) is an American football coach who is the offensive coordinator for the Philadelphia Eagles of the National Football League (NFL).
 He previously served as an assistant coach for the Indianapolis Colts, New York Jets, Tennessee Titans, Buffalo Bills and Kansas City Chiefs.

 Early life and playing career

-A native of Hillsborough Township, New Jersey, Patullo attended Western High School in Weston, Florida.
+A native of Hillsborough Township, New Jersey, Patullo attended Western High School in Davie, Florida.
 As the school's starting quarterback, he broke his leg in the first game of his senior year.
 He attended and played college football at the University of South Florida, where he split time at both quarterback and wide receiver.

 Coaching career

 Early career

 Following his playing career, Patullo spent time at his alma mater South Florida and Arizona as a graduate assistant.
 He also had stints with the Kansas City Chiefs and Buffalo Bills as an offensive assistant and quality control coach before joining the Tennessee Titans in 2014 as an assistant wide receivers coach.